 The Civil Partnership and Certain Rights and Obligations of Cohabitants Act 2010 allows cohabitants to enter into a cohabitants’ agreement to provide for financial matters during the relationship or when the relationship ends, whether through death or otherwise.
-However, the Act stipulates that the agreement will only be valid if the parties have obtained independent legal advice or have obtained legal advice together and have waived in writing the right to independent legal advice.
-Further, the agreement must be in writing, signed by both parties and must comply with the general law of contract.
+However, the Act sets out that the agreement will only be valid if each person has had independent legal advice or the couple obtained legal advice together and have waived (in writing) the right to independent legal advice.
+The agreement must be in writing, signed by both parties and must comply with the general law of contract.

-The Court can vary or set aside such an agreement if it is enforceability would cause serious injustice.
+The Court can change or ignore such an agreement if its enforceability would cause serious injustice.

-For further information on cohabitation, see ‘Rights of cohabiting couples’.
+For further information on cohabitation, see ‘Rights of cohabiting couples (couples living together)’.